superedge/superedge/docs/installation/install_edge_kubernetes.md

 - Don't modify kubeadm source code
   - Try to quote and reuse the source code of kubeadm, and try not to modify the source code of kubeadm to avoid hidden dangers of subsequent upgrades;
-  - Based on kubeadm but higher than kubeadm, it does not need to be limited by the design of kubeadm, as long as it can be simpler for users, it can be allowed;
+  - Based on kubeadm but higher than kubeadm, it does not have to be limited by the design of kubeadm, it can be allowed as long as it makes it easier for users to use;
 - Allow users to choose whether to deploy edge capability components;
 - Allow users to customize the configuration of edge capability components;